3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The Hydrolyzed Protein Method

 Recently a new approach has been introduced using diets made from “hydrolyzed proteins.”
 This means that a conventional protein source is used but the protein is broken down into molecules too small to excite the immune system.
-There are three such diets currently marketed:
+There are several such diets currently marketed.

 HOW LONG TO FEED THE TRIAL DIET

 Studies have shown that 80% of dogs will have shown a response by 4-6 weeks on the diet but by extending the diet to 8 weeks 90% will respond.
 The Labrador retriever and cocker spaniel appear to require up longer trials.
 Most dermatology specialists recommend 8-12 weeks which is a long time to be strict on the diet but that is the only way to detect food allergic dogs.

 All commercial diets mentioned have a 100% guarantee.

 WHAT TO DO IF THE DIET IS SUCCESSFUL?

 To confirm food allergy, return to the original food; itching resumes within 14 days generally if food allergy was truly the reason for the itchy skin.
 Many people do not want to take a chance of returning to itching if the patient is doing well; it is not unreasonable to simply stay with the test diet if the pet remains free of symptoms.
 Often it is difficult to remember 10-12 weeks later how itchy the dog used to be before the diet trial.
 The diet challenge helps make it more obvious whether the diet trial has worked or not.